whardier/Big-Fat-Happy-Data/source/intro.rst

 support the SQL standards for describing a query and processing results.

-Relational database solutions typically do not concentrate on large amounts of data per 'row', hence the name of this document.
+Relational database solutions typically do not concentrate on large amounts of data per "row", hence the name of this document.
 Hopefully some benchmarks, storage comparisons, and network analysis will help developers understand the crazy method I've been calling *"Big Fat Happy Data"*!